WorkCover Queensland Wants To End My Compensation Claim

 What do you need to do to start a common law damages claim?

-Immediately after receiving from WorkCover a document called Notice of Assessment, we recommend you consult us here at Denes Lawyers, as we specialize in Queensland personal injury and workers’ compensation law.
+Immediately after receiving from WorkCover a document called Notice of Assessment, we recommend you consult us here at Denes Lawyers, as we specialise in Queensland personal injury and workers’ compensation law.
+We will give you advice at our very first meeting if you can make a damages claim, and how much you are likely to recover.
+Our meeting is free of charge.

-We will spend approximately 3-6 months to obtain all relevant evidence in your claim.
+We will spend approximately 6 months to obtain all relevant evidence in your claim.

 Free book offer: what to expect in your injury claim